After Morsi, Injustice Persists for Egypt’s Copts

 Article 235 of the Constitution states that the House of Representatives is ordered to “issue a law aimed at regulating the construction and restoration of churches in a way that ensures that Christians perform their religious rites freely.”
 There is, however, little doubt that a breakthrough will take place.
 Since 1952, Copts have struggled to obtain the needed warrant to build, renovate, or even patch up a church’s toilet which requires the authorization of the country’s president.

 Paying lip service to the Coptic issue, high officials including president Adly Mansour, former interim premier Hezam Beblawy, and presidential candidate Abdul Fatah al-Sisi have met with the Coptic Pope Tawadros, a strong supporter of the July 3rd military takeover.
 However, it remains to be seen to what extent real progress will take place in a post-Sisi Egypt.
-For now, impunity and sectarian violence persists throughout the country.
+For now, impunity and sectarian violence persist throughout the country.

 If Egypt’s new rulers want real change, they must start by disclosing the correct size of Egypt’s Christian population, something the state has refused, to do (claiming there are only 6 million Copts).
 This step would afford the Copts a more accurate representation of their interests in the country’s institutions.
 The Copts too have a duty to rely more on party politics to channel their agenda.
 In time, the latter should replace the Coptic Pope as the voice for co-religion in political affairs and contribute to a more pluralistic Egypt.